bentoml/BentoSVD/README.md

 A [Bento](https://docs.bentoml.com/en/latest/concepts/bento.html) in BentoML is a deployable artifact including all the source code, models, data files, and dependencies.
 Once a Bento is built, you can containerize it as a Docker image or distribute it on BentoCloud for better management, scalability and observability.

-The `bentofile.yaml` file required to build a Bento is ready available in the project directory with some basic configurations, while you can also customize it as needed.
+The `bentofile.yaml` file required to build a Bento is already available in the project directory with some basic configurations, while you can also customize it as needed.
 See [Bento build options](https://docs.bentoml.com/en/latest/concepts/bento.html#bento-build-options) to learn more.

 To build a Bento, run: